coreos/docs/os/sdk-disk-partitions.md

 The data stored on the root partition isn't manipulated by the update process.
 In return, we do our best to prevent you from modifying the data in /usr.

-Due to the unique disk layout of CoreOS, an `rm -rf /` is an un-supported but valid operation to do a "factory reset".
+Due to the unique disk layout of Container Linux, an `rm -rf /` is an un-supported but valid operation to do a "factory reset".
 The machine should boot and operate normally afterwards.